Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

 Hulu recently increased its pricing (again) by $2, making the no-ad plan that much more expensive than Max's no-ad plan and Netflix's Standard plan.
 (Hulu used to be considered one of the cheap greats.)

 The two Hulu subscription plans include:

-You just have to decide if it’s worth the extra $6 for uninterrupted streaming (we know we don’t like commercials).
-But the Basic Plan has a price anyone can fit into their budget.
+You just have to decide if it’s worth the extra $10 for uninterrupted streaming (we know we don’t like commercials).
+But the Basic plan has a price most people can fit into their budget.